 1: Exploration of Gyration Techniques

 The creation of a family of novel gyratory forming methods for polymeric fibres and microbubbles with industrially attractive yields gaining huge manufacturing advancement in key areas such as antimicrobial resistance, tissue engineering has generated significant impact, with three EPSRC responsive mode grants worth £1.5 million awarded in the last five years.
-Pressurised gyration was patented and featured on the front cover of Macromolecular Rapid Communications in July 2013 and attracted an exceptional altmetric score of 13 and to-date nearly over 130 citations.
-This process which can also create microbubbles (see front cover of Langmuir) was supported by BASF and bio-pharma companies (e.g. Astra Zeneca, Pfizer and Colorcon Ltd.) and an EPSRC manufacturing research grant.
+Pressurised gyration was patented and featured on the front cover of Macromolecular Rapid Communications in July 2013 and to-date nearly over 150 citations.
+This process which can also create microbubbles (see front cover of Langmuir) was supported by BASF and bio-pharma companies (e.g. Astra Zeneca) and an EPSRC manufacturing research grant.
 It generated substantial international interest particularly in USA and China.
-This has subsequently led to the creation of many other gyration-based sister-processes which have also won twelve front covers in leading journals:
+This has subsequently led to the creation of many other gyration-based sister-processes which have also won Thirteen front covers in leading journals:

-and enormous industrial interest to win a large industrially-backed EPSRC healthcare grant which is now investigating the manufacture of a new generation of antimicrobial filters for healthcare.
+and enormous industrial interest to win a large industrially-backed EPSRC healthcare grant which investigated the manufacture of a new generation of antimicrobial filters for healthcare.
 The gyratory fibre-mats are also proving to be very successful in the development of tampons for vaginal drug delivery and in the development of artificial bone marrow fibre scaffolds.
 Gyratory forming is being extended to include graphene, wound healing bandages and a variety of drug delivery patches combining antibiotics and nanoparticles.
 In a very recent (December, 2018) development, we were awarded an EPSRC grant to extend pressurised gyratory manufacturing to core-sheath morphologies.
-On September 2018, we published and invited feature article on the development of pressurised gyration for the last five years (since it's invention) and this is featured in Advanced Science News.
-This paper has achieved an altmetric score of 9 and to date, over 40 citations.
+In September 2018, we published and invited feature article on the development of pressurised gyration for the last five years (since it's invention) and this is featured in Advanced Science News.
+This paper has achieved over 50 citations to date.
+The core-sheath project is still in progress with BASF and Xiros, ithas created new devices and been the focus of much media attention.
+We are extending its capabilities to antiviral mask manufacture to join the anti-Covid-19 battle, supported by the Royal Academy of Engineering.

 2: Multi-layered Microbubbles, Particles and Fibres

 We are also the first in the world to make 4-layered particles and fibres as featured on a journal front cover and the particles are being trialled to treat UTI in new ways as featured on another journal front-cover (see below).
 It is also being exploited commercially to treat urinary tract infections and a commercial product (CapFuran) is being manufactured externally (transferred from our laboratory), ready to initiate clinical trials.
 We were invited by Langmuir to review the progress in making and using microbubbles and new research into the exploitation of microbubbles is also in progress in collaboration with Turkey, India and Finland/Japan.
-We are seeking processes that can be commercially exploited and patents on new processes are being filed by UCL Business.
+This had led to a special issue of Langmuir on Microbubbles: A New Medical Frontier. a We are seeking processes that can be commercially exploited and patents on new processes are being filed by UCL Business.

 3: Portable Electrohydrodynamic Gun-Device